RoeeLupo/Logger/README.md

 | {second}       | The second (from the {time})    | 52                |

 ### Notice
-Only warnings, errors and fetal errors are saved to the file, customization to be added soon
+Only warnings, errors and fatal errors are saved to the file, customization to be added soon

 ## Contributing